hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 - Click Start Setup
 - Click Finish

-### Known Issues
+### Reconnecting after worker host reboot

 - Restarting your AWS instances may result in Kubeflow failing to properly restart.
-If so, run:
+Wait around 10 minutes before running the steps to [Expose the UI and Login](#expose-the-ui-and-login).
+If after this time you are still unable to portforward, run:

 ```bash
 bash -x  docs/README-KUBEFLOW/after_worker_restart.sh